*This post may contain affiliate links. Please see my disclosure for more details!*

 Whole black forest fudge cake with fresh cherries

 After making my Black Forest Brownies and my No-Bake Black Forest Cheesecake, I’ve fallen head over heels for all things cherry and chocolate.
-It was only a matter of time before a full-on cake version appeared.
+I’ve said before that, for me, I’ve always associated anything black forest with Christmas or winter baking, simply because the flavours feel rich and indulgent.
+But the truth is, black forest isn’t seasonal at all and it was only a matter of time before a full-on cake version appeared and this one will not disappoint.

 Now, I’ll say from the start, this is my take on the classic Black Forest Gateau.
-It’s not a traditional version, but oh my days, it’s so good.
-The rich chocolate fudge sponge, the hit of kirsch, the creamy vanilla buttercream, and all that cherry goodness… it’s indulgence at its finest.
+It’s not a traditional version, but oh my gosh, it’s so good.
+The rich chocolate fudge sponge, the hit of kirsch, the creamy vanilla buttercream, and all that cherry goodness… it’s indulgence at its finest all year round.

 A slice of black forest fudge cake on a plate with a fork